 But the SANDAG plan is not something we can talk to singularly, especially given the breadth of the proposal as it is.
 Nor is it a plan in which we can take the good with the bad as a half-full win.
 There are no line-items here.

 We as a club want to support the best policy and the right policy.
-At this time, with the understanding of the work put in and the benefits it may bring to some county residents, the SANDAG plan remains something we have voted not to support.
+With the understanding of the work put in and the benefits it may bring to some county residents, the SANDAG plan remains something we have nevertheless voted not to support.
 If it passes in November, we'll find a way to work with the best components of it and continue to work to elect more environmentally-aware Democrats to civic leadership positions, as is our mission.

 by Tommy Hough